MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/authentication/oauth.md

 ## Troubleshooting

-- On Android, If after authentication, on closing the browser you get a toast notification and you want to get rid of it.
-Go to the Android project and after initializing the Xamarin.Auth, add this line of code:
+- On Android, if you receive a toast notification when you close the browser after authentication, and want to stop the toast notification, add the following code to the Android project after initializing Xamarin.Auth:

 ```csharp
 Xamarin.Auth.CustomTabsConfiguration.CustomTabsClosingMessage = null;
 ```

-- On Android, if the browser doesn't close automatically, a temporary workarround will be to downgrade the Xamarin.Auth package to version 1.5.0.3 (On Android Only).
-Then, add this package "PCL Crypto 2.0.147" to the Android project.
+- On Android, if the browser doesn't close automatically, a temporary work around is to downgrade the Xamarin.Auth package to version 1.5.0.3.
+Then, add the [PCL Crypto v2.0.147](https://www.nuget.org/packages/PCLCrypto/2.0.147) to the Android project.

 ## Summary